-Looking to add some dramatic color to your garden this year?
-Look no further than Liatris spicata ‘Kobold’ - a gorgeous perennial that is characterized by large, feathery-looking, bright purple flower plumes.
-Native to the prairies of North America, Liatris spicata and all of its varieties are popular as garden flowers, cut flowers, and in dried arrangements.
+Liatris spicata ‘Kobold’ is a gorgeous perennial that is characterized by large, feathery-looking plumes of small bright purple flowers that gradually ripen from the top down over several weeks in summer.
+Native to the prairies of North America, Liatris spicata and all of its cultivars are popular as garden flowers, cut flowers, and in dried arrangements.

-There are several varieties of Liatris spicata.
+There are several cultivars of Liatris spicata commonly used as garden plants.
 ‘Kobold’ is a compact variety, which has made it one of the most popular choices.
-Each flower stalk grows up to 36 inches tall, adding vertical interest to any flower bed.
-Due to its small size, Kobold requires less staking as its compact stems can properly handle the weight of their large flowers.
+From a clump of grasslike foliage, flower stalks emerge, growing up to 30 inches tall.
+Due to its small size, 'Kobold' requires less staking, as its compact stems can properly handle the weight of their large flowers.

 |Botanical Name||Liatris spicata 'Kobold'|

 |Plant Type||Herbaceous perennial|